christopher-weir/AngularJs-Wordpress-Rest-Api/README.md

 AngularJs-Wordpress-Rest-Api
 ============================

-A group of AngularJS services to interact with the [Wordpress REST API](http://wp-api.org/)
+A group of AngularJS services to interact with the [Wordpress REST API](http://wp-api.org/) plugin.

 ## Usage: